ingrideana/ingrideana/README.md

 - Our name´s are Ingrid and Ana

-- We are studying in Alura
+- We are studying in (https://www.alura.com.br/)

 - We are working in JavaScript